Business Insurance Options: What You Can Deduct

 Non-deductible insurance

-Loss of earnings, including a policy that pays for lost earnings due to sickness or disability.
+- Loss of earnings.
+You cannot deduct premiums for a policy that pays for your lost earnings due to sickness or disability.
+However, see item 8 in the previous list.

 Deductible insurance